casualuser/compound-angular/README.md

-3. Next another bash script 'yo-init' will initialize the Angular app structure (component files & directories) using our ejs chrome and view partials having angular required and custom controllers ready for binding.
-(Client-side tier (Bower, Angular, PhantomJS)
+3. Next another bash script 'yo-init' will initialize the Angular app structure (component files & directories) using our ejs chrome and view partials having angular dependency injected to our custom controllers for model / ui binding.
+(Client-side tier (Bower, Angular, PhantomJS))

+ Finally, dev / testing / deployment Coangular will use Grunt from Yo.
+We'll factor in functionality of 'compound server' and 'compound test' with a new coangular grunt.js.

 ## Testing